hyunkyu-Park/66DaysOfData/README.md

   I was so grateful.
 I felt so lucky to be a member of his team.

   ㆍ Reviewed the LightGBM that I studied last week.

+__Day 15__

+  I had a fender-bender today.
+I was totally exhausted because it was my first car accident.
+  I literally considered whether to do study or not.
+However, 66 Days of Data challenge encourage me to study.
+  I do appreciate to #KenJee.

+  ㆍ Made 2 base line codes with XGBoost and LightGBM of the Santander Customer Satisfaction from the Kaggle
+  ㆍ I learned 2 important things while making base line codes.
+      ㆍ If the number of columns is high, there is a possibility of overfitting.
+      ㆍ Using test datasets as evaluation datasets of XGBoost can cause of increasing the chance of overfitting.